system-ui/theme-ui/packages/theme-ui/README.md

 # Theme UI

-Build consistent, themeable React apps based on constraint-based design principles | Built with Emotion + Styled System + MDX + Typography.js
+**The Design Graph Framework**

+Theme UI is a library for creating themeable user interfaces based on constraint-based design principles.
+Build custom component libraries, design systems, web applications, Gatsby themes, and more with a flexible API for best-in-class developer ergonomics.

 [![GitHub][github-badge]][github]
 [![Stars][]][github]